sunssy59/jjoules-maven-plugin/README.md

 ```

-The result are in files `target/jjoules-reports/report.csv` for csv report and `target/jjoules-reports/report.json` for json report.
+The reports are in files `target/jjoules-reports/report.csv` for csv report and `target/jjoules-reports/report.json` for json report.